tmobile/developer-puzzle/README.md

 # T-Mobile Coding Challenge

 ### Important!
-Read this First !
+Read this First!

 Do **not** submit a pull request to this repository.
-You PR wil be rejected and your submission ignored.
+Your PR wil be rejected and your submission ignored.
 To be safe **do not Fork** this repository, if you do you will be tempted to create a PR.

 To _properly_ submit a coding challenge you must: